 Product Innovation

-Developing a new product or enhancing an existing one is the most obvious form of innovation.
-Startups like Tesla and Airbnb disrupted their industries by introducing products and services that redefined customer expectations.
+Developing a new product or improving an existing one is the most common form of innovation.
+For example, startups like Tesla revolutionized the automotive industry by introducing electric vehicles with cutting-edge technology.

 Process Innovation